defisaver/defisaver-v3-contracts/README.md

 ## Custom hardhat tasks

-`npx hardhat customFlatten [file-path]` -  will flatten contract that is ready for deployment and put it in contracts/flattened folder
+`npx hardhat customFlatten [contrac-name]` -  will flatten contract that is ready for deployment and put it in contracts/flattened folder

 `npx hardhat customVerify [contract-address] [contract-name] --network [hardhat-settings-network-name]`  - will verify on etherscan if a contract was deployed using a single file from customFlatten task

-`npx hardhat fladepver [file-path] [gas-in-gwei] [nonce (optional)] --network [hardhat-settings-network-name]` - will flatten to a single file (save it in contracts/flattened), deploy from it and then verify it on etherscan
+`npx hardhat fladepver [contract-name] [gas-in-gwei] [nonce (optional)] --network [hardhat-settings-network-name]` - will flatten to a single file (save it in contracts/flattened), deploy from it and then verify it on etherscan

-`npx hardhat encryptPrivateKey [privateKey] [secretWord]` - will encrypt the key with the secretWord.
+`npx hardhat encryptPrivateKey [private-key] [secret-word]` - will encrypt the key with the secretWord.
 Put the output in .env as ENCRYPTED_KEY.
 Later on during deployment process it will ask you for secret word to decrypt the key for deployment use.